 - 1½ cups raw shelled pumpkin seeds (pepitas)

 - 2 tbsp maple syrup

-- 4½ cups cooked cauliflower florets (steam or boil beforehand)
+- 4½ cups cooked cauliflower florets (steam or boil beforehand, and completely cooled off)

 - 9 tbsp coconut oil, liquefied

 - 6 tbsp plant milk (best to avoid coconut milk)*

 - 1 tbsp pure vanilla extract